-Join the solidity-users forum, where existing properties of the language and proposals for new language features can be discussed.
+Join the Solidity forum, where existing properties of the language and proposals for new language features can be discussed.

-Give input by completing (feature) feedback surveys which are regularly distributed via Twitter and the solidity-users forum.
+Give input by completing (feature) feedback surveys which are regularly distributed via Twitter and the forum.

 Join the dedicated language design discussion calls, in which selected topics, issues or feature implementations are debated in detail.